Blog/Hexarelin Dosage Guide: Protocols

 Is hexarelin better than ipamorelin?

-Hexarelin is 2-3x more potent for GH but desensitizes in weeks and raises cortisol/prolactin.
-Ipamorelin is cleaner for long-term use.
-Best approach: hexarelin blast 4-6 weeks, then ipamorelin maintenance.
+Hexarelin produces 2 to 3 times more GH per injection but desensitizes within 4 to 6 weeks and raises cortisol and prolactin.
+Ipamorelin is cleaner for long-term use with no desensitization.
+Best approach: hexarelin blast for 4 to 6 weeks, then ipamorelin maintenance.

 Can I take hexarelin orally or nasally?